-Destination 1: The Outback-Uluru (5 minutes)
+Part 1: Destination Outback-Uluru (5 minutes)

 Pre-prep: Put up the Australia backdrop and any other decorations.
-(See Decorating Decisions for more info.)
+(See Decorating Decisions for details.)
 Gather your Aussie tour guide costumes, which you'll wear all week.
-Laminate and hang the DAY 1 DESTINATION POSTER next to the big map or actually on it at Uluru (Ayers Rock), and cover it with a piece of dark paper.
+This can be a Zoomerang T-shirt and hat or add an Aussie vest or "sunnies" (sunglasses).
+Laminate and hang the DAY 1 DESTINATION POSTER next to the big map or actually on it at Uluru (Ayers Rock), and cover it with a dark piece of paper.
 Cut out and laminate the "YOU ARE HERE!"
 ARROW and have it handy to put on the map when noted.
-Measure how far 25 feet is in your room or from your room to somewhere outside the room.
+Put the Bible nearby.